Diagnostics of a Multicusp-Assisted Inductively-Coupled Radio-Frequency Plasma Source for Plasma Immersion Ion Implantation: Discussion

 \section{Discussion}

 At a pressure of 0.8\,mTorr, the neutral density is approximately $n_n \approx 3 \times 10^{19}$\,m$^{-3}$.
-Assuming an ion-neutral collision cross section of $\sigma \sim 10^{-18}$\,m$^{2}$~\cite{Lieberman}, the corresponding ion mean free path is $\lambda_{i,\mathrm{MFP}} \sim 3$\,cm~\cite{Lieberman}, consistent with previous estimates~\cite{Zimmerman_2005}.
+Assuming an ion-neutral collision cross section of $\sigma \sim 10^{-18}$\,m$^{2}$~\cite{Lieberman}, the corresponding ion mean free path is $\lambda_{i,\mathrm{MFP}} \sim 30$\,mm~\cite{Lieberman}.
 This suggests that most LIF measurements are performed well within the spatial extent of the presheath.
 Using order-of-magnitude inputs from probe diagnostics at $0.8$\,mTorr and $500$\,W (Section~\ref{sec:exp:LP}), the following plasma parameters are also estimated: Debye length $\lambda_D \approx 50\,\mu$m, ion sound speed $u_B \approx 3.9$\,km\,s$^{-1}$, and ion sheath thickness $S_{\mathrm{is}} \sim 0.3$\,mm.
 Using energy conservation, the local potential can be inferred from the axial ion velocity via $\phi_{\mathrm{ps}}(z) = \tfrac{M_i \bar{v}_i^2}{2e}$.
 The resulting LIF-derived potential profile can be fitted reasonably well with Riemann’s analytical model for a weakly collisional presheath \cite{Riemann_1991,Lee2022}:

 where $z_0$ is the position of the sheath--presheath boudary.
-The fit yields an effective electron temperature of $T_e \approx 3.6$\,eV (within a factor of $\sim 2$ of probe and global model estimates and consistent with typical probe uncertainties) and a sheath presheath boundary at $\sim 1$~mm (in reasonable agreement with our estimate).
-The measured ion drift velocity $v_z(z)$ reaching the Bohm speed $u_B$ and the agreement of the LIF-derived potential profile $\phi(z)$ with Riemann’s model confirm the successful access to the presheath region.
+The fit (inset of Fig.~\ref{fig:paramIVDF}(a)) yields an effective electron temperature of $T_e \approx 2.8$\,eV (within a factor of $\sim 2.2$ of probe (consistent with typical probe uncertainties) and close global model estimates ($\sim$2.5~eV using the model described in Ref.~\citep{Lieberman})), an ion neutral mean free path $\lambda_{i,\mathrm{MFP}}\sim 12$~mm (consistent with our previous estimate), and a sheath presheath boundary at $\sim 0.8$~mm (in reasonable agreement with our estimate).
+The measured ion drift velocity $v_z(z)$ reaching the Bohm speed $u_B$ and the closeness of the LIF-derived potential profile $\phi(z)$ with Riemann’s model confirm the successful access to the presheath region.

 The non-monotonic behaviour of $T_i(z)$ near the electrode likely results from a combination of factors: measurement noise, deviations from Maxwellian IVDFs, metastable-state kinetics, and spatial variations in neutral gas temperature.
 The observed IVDF skewness suggests the presence of low-velocity ion populations due to ionisation and charge-exchange processes \cite{Bachet_1995,Sadeghi_1991,Oksuz_2001,Oksuz_2005}.